ElucidataInc/ElMaven/docs/UnlabeledLCMSWorkflow.rst

 Screenshot 27

-This dialog box (Insert icon) is the peak detection widget.
+This dialog box |peaks| is the peak detection widget.
 The user can read more about it `here <https://github.com/ElucidataInc/El-MAVEN/wiki/Introduction-to-El-MAVEN-UI#8-peak-detection>`_.

 Upon selecting the default parameters, the user can click on *Find peaks* to select the most important peaks.
 Once the peak detection is completed a peak table shows up at the bottom of the window.